microsoft/vscode-docs/docs/editor/codebasics.md

 ### Shrink/expand selection

 Quickly shrink or expand the current selection.
-Trigger it with `kb(editor.action.smartSelect.shrink)` and `kb(editor.action.smartSelect.grow)`.
+Trigger it with `kb(editor.action.smartSelect.shrink)` and `kb(editor.action.smartSelect.expand)`.

-Here's an example of expanding the selection with `kb(editor.action.smartSelect.grow)`:
+Here's an example of expanding the selection with `kb(editor.action.smartSelect.expand)`:

 ![Expand selection](images/codebasics/expandselection.gif)